facebook/relay/docs/APIReference-Mutation.md

 getOptimisticConfigs(): Array<{[key: string]: mixed}>
 ```

-Implement this method in cases where the mutator configuration needed to handle the optimistic response need be different than the one that handles the server response.
+Implement this method in cases where the mutator configuration needed to handle the optimistic response needs to be different than the one that handles the server response.

 See also: [Relay.Mutation::getConfigs()](#getconfigs-abstract-method)